Hello, my name is Marty Boller. What’s your name?

 In other words, despite all the bad we find in our world, the key thing you and I can do is focus on the good and try our best to be those helpers working toward good.

-That’s why I’ve entitled this little series: Our Journey Into Good.
+That’s why I’ve entitled this little series: A Journey Into Good.

 I hope you’ll join me, for goodness sake!